-- That portion of the Atlantic and Pacific oceans which is the area of responsibility of the Ocean Prediction Center that extends from 20 to 40 nm off the Western and Eastern US coasts and extends to 35W in the Atlantic ocean and to 160E in the Pacific Ocean.
+- That portion of the Atlantic and Pacific oceans which is the area of responsibility of the Ocean Prediction Center that extends off the Western and Eastern US coasts and extends to 35W in the Atlantic ocean and to 160E in the Pacific Ocean.
 The area includes both the coastal and offshore waters.